Internal Comms Measurement 101: Choosing the Right Graph to Tell Your Data Story

 You might use area graphs to show a trend over time (like line graphs) but also what makes up that total.
-So for instance, you might want to show content opens over time, but you also want to illustrate what types of content make up the total opens.
+For instance, you might want to show content opens over time, but you also want to illustrate what types of content make up the total opens.
 This would let you show, for example, how your podcast, videos, and PDF/Text based content perform in relation to one another over time.

 This chart type is very often misused.
 They are used to express a part-to-whole relationship.
 Period.
 But unfortunately, they are sometimes used to compare data.
 But it is very difficult to compare two separate pie charts side-by-side.
 So, keep that in mind.